2 oz (57g) makes 60+ cups, 25 cents per cup

 Ingredients: 100% Organic White tea leaves, Jasmine flowers: Antioxidant Rich

 Name: Jasmine Snow Dragon (Mo Li Bai Xue Long)

-Truly a treasure tea, freely rolled tea leaves open to present a delicate and beautiful jasmine flavor.
+Truly a treasured tea.
+These freely rolled tea leaves open to present a delicate and beautiful jasmine flavor.

 Jasmine Snow Dragon is a signature tea of Shang Tea.

 - Light body.